Tammy Irons

-Tammy Irons (born October 21, 1963) was a Democratic member of the Alabama State Senate, representing the 1st District from 2006, after a special election, until 2014.
+Tammy Irons (born October 21, 1963) is an American politician who served as a Democratic member of the Alabama State Senate, representing the 1st District from 2006, after a special election, until 2014.
 The district includes Florence.

 Personal

 Irons received her B.S. in accounting from the University of North Alabama and her Juris Doctor degree from the University of Memphis.

 After law school, Irons served as a judicial law clerk for the Tennessee Court of Appeals.
 She is a business attorney and owns the Irons Law Firm.
 Irons is a member of various boards including the Shoals Entrepreneurial Center; Shoals Economic Development Authority; SafePlace, Inc. and the Boys and Girls Clubs.
 She is president of the Lauderdale County Bar Association and a member of the President's Cabinet at the University of North Alabama.

 Irons is a member of the Sherrod Avenue Church of Christ.
 She is married to Curley Hallman, the former football coach at Southern Miss (1988–90) and LSU (1991–94).